-Note, it is generally considered risky to focus too heavily on building new audiences for new activities, so be wary of entering into the unknown and relying on this risky area.
+Note, it is generally considered high risk to focus too heavily on building new audiences for new activities, so be wary of entering into the unknown and relying on this risky area.
 The strategies you select to develop new and existing audiences might include:

-- · Adapting or continuing key elements of programming - · Creating new experiences, programmes or offers - · Creating new platforms or channels - Creating/ opening new spaces or facilities - Developing opportunities for people to get more involved eg curating, making or exploring your work, volunteering, advocacy, membership, dialogue - Added value from priority booking to volunteering - Communicating different benefits, as part of new campaigns - Pricing: premium to free, discounts etc - Where you tour to/ who are your partners
+- · Adapting or continuing key elements of programming. - Creating new experiences, programmes offers for existing customers. - Creating new platforms or channels. - · Creating/opening new spaces or facilities. - Developing opportunities for people to get more involved e.g. curating, making or exploring your work, volunteering, advocacy, membership, dialogue, etc. - · Added value from priority booking to volunteering. - Communicating different benefits, as part of new campaigns. - Pricing: premium to free, discounts, etc. - Where you tour to/who are your partners.